district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

-Show Grid is a checkable action.
+Show Grid is a **checkable action**.
 Checkable actions are rendered with a
 check-mark in the menu and implemented as toggle buttons in the toolbar.
 When
 the action is turned on, the Spreadsheet component displays a grid.
 We
 initialize the action with the default for the Spreadsheet component so that